Why Press Releases Still Matter to SEO and How to Write a Press Release That Entices Media

 - A partnership announcement

 As you are writing the press release, think about the angle too.
-In its guide to writing a great press release, Cision says the press release should be written like a news article itself with “a clear news angle.”
+In its guide to writing a great press release, Cision says it should be written like a news article with “a clear news angle.”

 An angle is the story’s main theme or perspective.
 This can make the press release more appealing and more of a story.
-For example, the angle could be meant to invoke an emotion, address a conflict, or highlight progress in some way.
+For example, the angle could be meant to invoke emotion, address a conflict, or highlight progress somehow.

 Follow Formatting Best Practices